s-seow/SC1015_MiniProject/README.md

 # Conclusion

-We created an algorithm using our linear regression equation coefficients to estimate the potential value of each Honda Vezel in our dataset.
+We created an algorithm using our linear regression equation coefficients to estimate the potential value of each Honda Vezel 1.5A X in our dataset.
 We subtracted the listed price from the predicted price to get the net difference in price.
 If the result is positive, the value of the car is worth more than its listed price and hence it is a good deal.
 We can input a budget of $60,000, and our model will return the car that has the most bang for our buck.
 Within the dataset, car 19 has the largest positive value differential to its price.
-We will actually be getting a significant bargain, almost 4200 based on the variables we analysed in the linear regression model. \
+We will actually be getting a significant bargain, almost 4200 based on the variables we analysed in the linear regression model.
 Therefore, we have concluded that car 19 is the best value car for us to buy using our linear regression model.

+The process of conducting this project has been an exciting and challenging learning experience.
+We managed to determine the most influential factors on the price of a Honda Vezel 1.5A X, and built a corresponding model that gives us the most bang for our buck.
+The project required a combination of technical skills, such as data cleaning, exploratory data analysis, and regression analysis, as well as critical thinking and interpretation of the results.

+One of the most important lessons from this endeavour is how crucial it is to comprehend the data before beginning any analysis.
+We were able to find outliers in the dataset that might have had a big effect on our analysis through data exploration.
+Removing the outlier allowed us to obtain more accurate results and develop a reliable regression model.

+The significance of choosing the appropriate variables for analysis is another key learning point.
+Our analysis showed No. of Owners and Mileage were not significant in predicting price of the car.
+Selecting the right variables is crucial to building a robust regression model that can accurately predict outcomes.

+Furthermore, this project has also demonstrated the usefulness of regression analysis in understanding the relationships between variables and predicting outcomes.
+The regression model we developed had a high R-squared value, indicating that it can effectively predict the selling price of a Honda Vezel 1.5A X.

 Our model is limited in the way that is that it cannot predict the price other types of cars well as they have different specifications.
 To fit this model to other cars, we can train the model using the data of that model.
+Secondly, we have not taken into account additional maintenance costs incurred for older cars.
+For example, a lower fuel consumption which results in higher petrol expenses.
+Lastly, our model does not take into account external factors like inflation and interest rates on the price of the car.